Rabbit’s Bothie is an eco-friendly West Wight self-catering holiday cottage close to the sea and downs at Freshwater

-Our eco-friendly Isle of Wight self-catering cottage at Freshwater Bay is within easy walking distance of IW Adventure Activities at Afton Park
+Our eco-friendly Isle of Wight self-catering cottage at Freshwater Bay is within easy walking distance of Adventure Activities Isle of Wight at Afton Park

 …the booking office for sea kayaking and coasteering at Freshwater Bay and also archery, mountain boarding, bush craft, tree climbing, paragliding and much, much more!

 Adgestone Vineyard: where the Roman’s grew their vines